OWRC/info/README.md

-# education
+# info

-a series of documents explaining the nature of the ORM and the importance of data colletion
+a series of documents explaining the nature of the ORM and the importance of data collection